-In my practice I work with many stages of infidelity with couples, when both decide to work on the recovery of their relationship usually on the aftermath of the betrayal occurred.
+In my practice I work with many stages of infidelity with couples when they both decide to work on the recovery of their relationship it appears to be on the aftermath of a betrayal.
 When a partner strays out of the relationship or marriage it leaves a trail of shuttered emotions, trauma, broken trust, blame, critical comments, state of anxiety, deep anger, and highly charged feelings.

-To rebuild the foundations of their relationship is adding bricks to a wall, a wall of distrust from the injured partner who has now built a fortress around themselves to safeguard their fragile inner being.
-Often the truth is not entirely spoken adding to the already existing sense of exposure and hurtful feelings of the other partner, lacking an honest communication it is perceived adds further disloyalty and triggers assumptions a vivid imagination in the effected spouse, and unnecessary pain to the whole relationship.
+To rebuild the foundations of their relationship is adding bricks to a wall of distrust from the injured partner who has now built a fortress around themselves, to safeguard their fragile inner being.
+Often the truth is not entirely spoken adding to the already existing sense of exposure and hurtful feelings of the other partner, lacking an honest communication triggers assumptions, and unnecessary pain to the whole relationship.

-To talk truthfully and honestly - although it may sound cruel - it is conducive in the rebuilding the lost trust, to interwoven with vulnerability the fabric of your relationship, as it sadistic this may sound it could be the way to restore your relationship back to its origin, and to reinforce those loose boundaries, assert both of your needs and expectations.
-A journey to recovery and healing.
+To talk truthfully and honestly - although it may sound cruel - it is conducive in the rebuilding the lost trust, it supports the healing process to restores your relationship back to its origin, to reinforce those loose boundaries, assert both of your needs and expectations.

 Bereavement and more